 When SRAM’s Force group came along I was smitten.
 While Shimano parts had always been top-notch, there was something about SRAM’s Force that really spoke to me.
-The Double-Tap shifting system fit my riding style and there was a crispness to the shifting that I felt was more agile than the then-standard 7800 series Dura Ace.
+The Double-Tap shifting system fits my riding style and there was a crispness to the shifting that I felt was agiler than the then-standard 7800 series Dura Ace.

 By the time that 7900 came along I was already riding with SRAM Red on my bike, and participating in an unprecedented campaign to lighten my ride thanks to the lower gram count of the grouppo.
 I was (except when testing bikes) perfectly content to ride SRAM into the sunset.

 Yesterday my local shop, Piermont Bicycle Connection expertly converted Woody from the iron age into the electronic age with a complete overhaul.
-With the mix of Force and Red cranks/bb the bike weighted in (with pedals) at 16.6 pounds.
+With the mix of Force and Red cranks/bb the bike weighed in (with pedals) at 16.6 pounds.
 Not the most svelte, but hey, it’s made from grass.
-After the install the bike dropped weight and now hovers at around 16.33.
+After the install, the bike dropped weight and now hovers at around 16.33.

-In the last few decades I’ve put tens-of-thousands of miles onto Shimano, SRAM and (to a much lesser extent as I never got used to the the paddles) Campy, and the last thirty miles of riding on Di2 have instantly become some of my favorite.
+In the last few decades, I’ve put tens-of-thousands of miles onto Shimano, SRAM and (to a much lesser extent as I never got used to the paddles) Campy, and the last thirty miles of riding on Di2 have instantly become some of my favorite.